metabase/metabase/docs/questions/query-builder/expressions-list.md

 ### day

-Takes a datetime and returns an integer with the day of the month as an integer.
+Takes a datetime and returns the day of the month as an integer.

 Syntax: `day([datetime column)`.

-Example: `day("March 25, 2021, 12:52:37")` would return the month as an integer, `25`.
+Example: `day("March 25, 2021, 12:52:37")` would return the day as an integer, `25`.

 ### endswith